-A Personal Message is a human-readable message carried from one point to another.
-Personal Forward Messages are sent by the network 14' to one pager 16, and Personal Reverse Messages are sent by the pager 16 to the network 14'.
+A Personal Message is a human-readable message carried sent by the network 14' to one pager 16, and Personal Reverse Messages are sent by the pager 16 to the network 14'.
 The DRL model for Personal Messages is similar to an abbreviated version of SMTP.